-The program can work under Windows XP, Vista, 7, 8, 10.
+The program can work under Windows XP, Vista, 7, 8, 10, 11.
 The software is installed from the CD.
 Also it is available on the website www.vremya-ch.com.
 Usually the installation program starts automatically.
 If it does not, run setup.exe from the root directory of the CD-ROM manually.
 The installer will create shortcut on the desktop and the corresponding item in the "Start" menu.
+In addition to "Multichannel frequency comparator" a special program "Analyser" is also installed.
+It allows processing comparator measurement data, generate phase and frequency plots, Allan deviation, Hadamard deviation, etc. (for more details read "Analyser Users Guide").

-Installing USB driver for comparators with ROM version less than 3.0^
+Installing USB driver for comparators with ROM version less than 3.0^{}